Wednesday, 3 June 2026

 Always keep your blades highly polished.
 No matter the shape of the graver, as many patterns need to be cut once.

-This technique is named 'Pre-Cutting' as all of the metal carving is done before any stones are set.
+2) This secondary technique is named 'Pre-Cutting' as all of the metal carving is done before any stones are set.
+The deeper cutting will be using an Onglet #2.

 There is no way any metal cutting of any kind when there is gemstone interfering with the movement of the graver blade.